portworx/px-docs/dcos-hadoop-hdfs.md

 repositories to your DCOS cluster to install the services mentioned here.

-The source code for these services can be found here: https://github.com/portworx/dcos-commons
+The source code for these services can be found here: https://github.com/portworx/dcos-commons This is a fork from [Mesos DCOS-commons framework](https://github.com/mesosphere/dcos-commons) and we will pull in updates from there regularly.

+Please make sure you have installed [Portworx on DCOS](run-with-mesosphere.md) before proceeding further.

 ## Adding the repository for the service: